 From the cobbled charm of Seven Dials to the iconic Christmas baubles surrounding the Piazza, Covent Garden pulls out all the stops at Christmas time.
-The main square is adorned with one of London’s biggest Christmas trees and live reindeer, while street performers brave the cold to keep Christmas shoppers entertained.
+The main square is adorned with one of London’s biggest Christmas trees and sparkling decorations, while street performers brave the cold to keep Christmas shoppers entertained.
 In terms of shops, there are plenty of big designer brands, including Burberry Brit, Lulu Guinness and Mulberry.
-If you're looking for children's presents, Covent Garden is loaded with toyshops, including Benjamin Pollock's Toy Shop, Disney Store and the Moomin Shop.
+If you're looking for children's presents, Covent Garden is loaded with toyshops, including Benjamin Pollock's Toy Shop, Disney Store and The Moomin Shop.

 Oxford and Regent Street